20 Sweetgrass seeds, Hierochloe odorata, 'Bison grass'

 Many Native Americans burned Sweet Grass to invite the presence of good Spirits.
 Sweet Grass is an aromatic, cool-season perennial growing 10-24 inches in height and spreading about two feet per year by underground rhizomes.
 Its natural habitat is wetlands, prairies, and savannas.

 Although Sweet Grass prefers rich, moist soils, it will grow in almost any soil that receives a minimum of a half day of sun.
 Modern tests show that Sweetgrass contains courmarin, a phytochemical with a vanilla-like flavor known for its medicinal value (courmarin is also found naturally in turmeric).
-Rare and hard to find.
+Rare and hard to find seeds.
+I also sell live sweetgrass plants.

-Easy to grow, plant will spread out through runners.
+Easy to grow, plant will spread out through runners even more than seeds.

 Sweetgrass is a circumboreal plant which is common above 40 degrees north latitude in Asia, Europe, and North America.
 In North America this fragrant grass grows regionally from Labrador to Alaska, and south to New Jersy, Ohio, Illinois, Iowa, South Dakota, Arizona and Washington.
 Sweetgrass can be found growing wild in wet meadows, low prairies, the edges of sloughs and marshes, bogs, shaded streambanks, lakeshores, and cool mountain canyons.
 Sweetgrass rhizomes and roots form a dense mat beneath the soil surface.